-- Understanding finance helps CMOs more effectively partner with CFOs and their teams
+- Understanding finance basics and concepts helps CMOs more effectively partner with CFOs and their teams

-- Investing in a shared analytical or numerical language can help.communication and ultimately improve the perception of marketing
+- Investing in a shared analytical or numerical language can help with communications and ultimately improve the perception of marketing

 - Training on financial concepts and skills can improve the team’s effectiveness

-Having been a CMO after getting a finance degree, numbers and analytics were always second nature to me along with the creative side that keeps marketing really interesting.
-Understanding finance has helped me partner with CFOs and their teams because I could speak their language and surprise them with the unexpected.
+Having been a CMO after getting a Masters in finance degree, numbers and analytics were always second nature to me along with the creative side that keeps marketing really interesting.
+Understanding finance has helped me partner with CFOs, boards, and executive and finance teams because I could speak their language and surprise them with the unexpected.
 For example, have you ever suggested marketing cost reductions without first being asked?

-In a recent SiriusDecisions research brief, I wrote about “Enhancing the CMO/CFO Relationship.”
-That brief included some key points to improve alignment and corporate success:
+I’ve often written about “Enhancing the CMO/CFO Relationship.”
+That paper included some key points to improve alignment and corporate success: